Marslanali/marslanali/README.md

 <img align='right' src="https://github-readme-stats.vercel.app/api?username=marslanali&show_icons=true">

-# Hi there 👋💻
+# Hi there I'm Arslan Ali 👋💻

-* I'm Arslan Ali working mainly in C++ & Linux.
-I design, build, and maintain efficient, reusable, and reliable C++ codes.
+* I am an avid learner with expertise lies in C/C++, Python, and Linux.
+I am well acquainted with code review, refactoring, testing, maintaining, and writing excellent documentation.
+I design, build, and maintain efficient, reusable, and reliable solution using C/C++ and Python.
 I also have a strong passion for AI & Machine Learning.

 * 💬 Feel free to reach me for work-related inquiries.